Which Generation Spreads The Most ‘Fake News’ On The Internet?

 — Vox (@voxdotcom) January 10, 2019

-In fact, individuals in the oldest generation looked at were seven times more likely to share fake news than were their youngest counterparts in the study, researchers found.
+In fact, individuals of the oldest generation were seven times more likely to share fake news than were their youngest counterparts in the study, researchers found.

 Age seemed to be the common factor indicating whether a person was more or less likely to disseminate questionable content.
-Millennials shared less fake news than did Gen X-ers, who in turn shared less fake news than did Baby Boomers, for example.
+Millennials shared less fake news than did Gen X-ers, who in turn shared less fake news than did baby boomers, for example.

-One theory postulated by the study’s authors is that aging may hamper a “resistance to ‘illusions of truth,” meaning that older people are having a harder time determining whether stories online are fake or not because they’re more likely to be unfamiliar with the medium than are younger people.
+One theory postulated by the study’s authors is that aging may hamper a “resistance to ‘illusions of truth,'” meaning that older people are having a harder time determining whether stories online are fake or not because they’re more likely to be unfamiliar with the medium than are younger people.

 There is some good news from the study: the researchers discovered that fake news isn’t as shared as some people may think it is.
 About 90 percent of individuals from the sample that the study looked at didn’t spread fake news regularly on their social media timelines.

-Still, the other 10 percent who did spread the fake stories may have been enough to influence the presidential election in 2016, in favor of now-President Donald Trump, according to reporting from the Washington Post.
+Still, the other 10 percent who did spread the fake stories may have been enough to influence the presidential election in 2016 — in favor of President Donald Trump, according to reporting from the Washington Post.